 Dopamine motivates everything you do.

 Were mankind 100% natural and not entirely self-destructive, this dopamine situation would be an entirely positive thing.
-We would all be boosting dopamine levels naturally, such as by eating fruit and other healthy food, exercise, work hard, and do other positive things, because those positive things release dopamine.
+We would all be boosting dopamine levels naturally, such as by eating fruit and other healthy food, exercise, work hard, and do other positive things, because those are the natural ways of boosting dopamine levels.